microsoft/DeepSpeed/blogs/deepspeed-fastgen/2024-01-19/README.md

 ## Added RESTful API

 We add the option to automatically stand up a RESTful API when creating DeepSpeed-FastGen persistent deployments in DeepSpeed-MII.
 This API provides a way for users to send prompts to their deployments and receive responses using HTTP POST methods and tools like `curl` or python's `request` package.
 The RESTful API provides the same high throughput and low latency performance as our python APIs.
-For more information, please see [TODO Add link to MII RESTful API README section].
+For more information, please see [MII RESTful API](https://github.com/microsoft/DeepSpeed-MII#restful-api).

 See [PR-348](https://github.com/microsoft/DeepSpeed-MII/pull/348), [PR-328](https://github.com/microsoft/DeepSpeed-MII/pull/328), [PR-294](https://github.com/microsoft/DeepSpeed-MII/pull/294) for more details.

 ## Added deployment and generate options

 We extend the customizability of DeepSpeed-FastGen deployments and text-generation.
 Users can now specify a `device_map` when creating non-persistent pipelines and persistent deployments that controls which GPUs to use for hosting a model.
 Additionally, the interfaces between pipelines and deployments now match and include options for setting top-p, top-k, and temperature values.
-For additional information about the user-exposed options, please see [TODO links to pipeline and deployment sections in MII README].
+For additional information about the user-exposed options, please see [MII Pipeline](https://github.com/microsoft/DeepSpeed-MII#non-persistent-pipeline) and [MII Deployment](https://github.com/microsoft/DeepSpeed-MII#persistent-deployment).

 See [PR-331](https://github.com/microsoft/DeepSpeed-MII/pull/331), [PR-280](https://github.com/microsoft/DeepSpeed-MII/pull/280), [PR-275](https://github.com/microsoft/DeepSpeed-MII/pull/275), [PR-268](https://github.com/microsoft/DeepSpeed-MII/pull/268), [PR-295](https://github.com/microsoft/DeepSpeed-MII/pull/295), for more details.